freeciv/freeciv-web/README.md

   This application is a Java web application which make up the application viewed in each user's web browser.
 The Metaserver is also a part of this module.
   Implemented in Javascript, Java, JSP, PHP, HTML and CSS.
-Built with maven and runs on the Resin application server.
+Built with maven and runs on Tomcat 8, nginx and php-fpm.

 * [Freeciv](freeciv) - the Freeciv C server, which is checked out from the official svn repository, and patched to work with a WebSocket/JSON protocol.
 Implemented in C.